wp-plugins/13-moon-synchronometer/readme.txt

 Tags: 13-moon, natural-time, dreamspell, calendar, tzolkin, maya, galactic, law-of-time, planet-art-network, space-station-plaza, jose-arguellas, natural-time
 Requires at least: WP 3.2
 Tested up to: WP 4.1.1
-Stable tag: 2.0.9
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Natural Time harmonic measurement synchronizes with natural time.
-List kin, moon & posts.
-Widget for sidebar or use shortcode [thirteen-moon-calendar] in post or page.
+Natural Time harmonic measurement and synchronizing tools include a decoder, 13 month grid, kin, wavespell, oracle, shows posts and affirmations in English, Spanish and Dutch.
 Works harmoniously with other Dreamspell plugins, changing each day and when date is decoded.
-Translations in English to Spanish and Dutch.
+Use the widgets in your sidebars or shortcodes: [show-calendar] [show-kin] [show-oracle] [show-wavespell]

 = Contributors Include =